-On our most recent long-weekend trip to northern California’s historic gold mining region, Morgen and I explored some ghost towns we’d never seen, as well as several mining towns that managed to stay alive after the gold rush.
+When we travel to northern California’s historic gold mining region, Morgen and I like to explore ghost towns, as well as mining towns that managed to stay alive after the gold rush.
 Some of these towns still have a charming 1850s feel to them, with restored buildings on the original Main Street that now house gift shops catering to tourists.
 One such town is Murphys, which was founded as a mining camp in 1848.

-As we were strolling through the town’s business district, we passed a building that had a long outside wall covered with more than 80 stone and tile plaques, each supposedly honoring an important figure in California’s history.
-Called the E C. V. Wall of Comparative Ovations, it included relief images and brief biographies of not only doctors, engineers, and city founders, but also Mark Twain, San Francisco’s legendary Emperor Norton, saloon dancers, and a saber-tooth tiger.
+As we were strolling through the town’s business district on day, we passed a building that had a long outside wall covered with more than 80 stone and tile plaques, each supposedly honoring an important figure in California’s history.
+Called the E C. V. Wall of Comparative Ovations, it included relief images and brief biographies of not only doctors, engineers, and city founders, but also Mark Twain, San Francisco’s legendary Emperor Norton, saloon dancers, and a saber-toothed cat.
 Most of the plaques were made by artist William Gordon Huff in the 1970s, under the auspices of a fraternal organization to which he belonged called E Clampus Vitus (ECV).
 It’s perhaps the world’s wackiest (and least secret) “secret” society.

 The Society about Nothing